teamniteo/pyramid-realworld-example-app/readme.md

     $ make tests

-To stop docker and clean container, you can run:
+To stop Docker and clean the container, you can run:

     $ make stop-pgsql
     $ make clean-pgsql